Climate change, reefs and the Coral Triangle

 Stresses arising from climate change are also amplifying the impacts of local stresses, leading to an accelerated deterioration of coastal ecosystems.

-But there is some natural resistanceWhile coastal ecosystems are facing enormous pressures from both local and global factors, many areas within ecological resilience and are therefore among the most likely to survive the challenging times ahead.
+But there is some natural resistanceWhile coastal ecosystems are facing enormous pressures from both local and global factors, many areas within ecological resilience are among the most likely to survive the challenging times ahead.

 High levels of biodiversity, coupled with fast rates of growth and recovery, put many Coral Triangle ecosystems in a favourable position to survive climate change.